-Six Die In Jakarta Riots After President Joko Widodo's Election Win Is Confirmed
+6 Die In Jakarta Riots After President Joko Widodo's Election Win Is Confirmed

 Confirmation of Indonesian President Joko "Jokowi" Widodo's reelection win has set off violence in Jakarta, where officials say at least six people died after protests morphed into riots in the capital.
-Widodo's challenger, former military general Prabowo Subianto, is refusing to concede the race.
+Widodo's challenger, retired military general Prabowo Subianto, is refusing to concede the race.

 Widodo, who has called for unity in the wake of the hotly contested election, said he will not tolerate rioting.